 Symptoms may include any of the following:

-- Very painful, sharp electric-like spasms that usually last a few seconds or minutes, but can become constant.
+- Very painful, sharp electric-like spasms that usually last from several seconds to less than 2 minutes, but can become constant.

 - Pain is usually only on one side of the face, often around the eye, cheek, and lower part of the face.